Image Credit: Photo by Vlada Karpovich from Pexels

 While I was in graduate school, I found that I was craving deeper conversations than we were having in my Strategic Communication MA.
 It wasn’t that I didn’t appreciate the program’s lessons about what I needed to do to be an excellent communicator who would have a seat at the leadership table.
 I did feel, however, that there was a lot more to consider to ensure I do my job “better”—in other words, what I need to know to be a more responsible (rather than, simply, proficient) communicator.

 Where to start

 This wish led me to actively seek out conversations about equity and power in strategic communication and public relations both within academic research and beyond.
-To give a list of some of the favorite websites/blogs I found:
+To give a list of some of my favorites:

 - Community-Centric Fundraising and the Ethical Rainmaker Podcast